-- Pluralize and decolonize archival education. - ► Create syllabi that reflect authors and communities of color. - ► Read and assign and cite scholars of color.
-Amplify their voices.

-► Hold your professors accountable for disrupting white supremacy in the classroom.
+- archival education. ► Create syllabi that reflect authors and communities of color. - ► Read and assign and cite scholars of color.
+Amplify their voices. - ► Hold your professors accountable for disrupting white supremacy in the classroom.

-PRIVILEGE I can assume that when I

-attend an archival outreach or classroom instruction session, materials created by my community will be represented.
+I can assume that when I attend an archival outreach or classroom instruction session, materials created by my community will be represented.

-► Use materials created by communities of color in educational outreach activities.

-- ► Create assignments based on them. - ► Disrupt whiteness as a default or "neutral" category. - ► Don't assume users are not capable of understanding nuance and complexity about race.
+- ► Use materials created by communities of color in - educational outreach activities. ► Create assignments based on - ► Disrupt whiteness as a default or "neutral" category. - ► Don't assume users are not capable of understanding nuance and complexity about race.
 Address white supremacy in your instruction sessions.